Biogen-Inc/tidyCDISC/cran-comments.md

 * Suppressed some unneeded `print()`/`cat()` messages.

-* Added immediate reverting to old options using `on.exit()` after a function changes users settings with `options()` call.
-Note there is still one instance where we called `options()` without an immediate call to `on.exit()` but it is in a downloadable R script that never get's executed in the application.
-The user will have to download the R script and run it in an interactive R session.
+* Incorporated immediate reverting to old options using `on.exit()` after a function changed users settings with `options()` call.
+Note there is still one instance where we called `options()` without an immediate `on.exit()` but that code is in the context of a downloadable R script that never get's executed in the application.
+That is, the user can only download the R script and run it in an interactive R session.
+So, if they user doesn't want the `options()` line of code, no function is forcing them to do so.

 * Switched from using `installed.packages()` to `find.package()` as the prior can be slow on windows or some network-mounted file systems, especially when thousands of packages are installed.